 Now, I work as a librarian here at Morneau Shepell Girls Boarding School.
 I support the girls to read and study.
 I was motivated to be with the girls because I know that the refugee girls, they have so many problems.
 Maybe when we share experiences they will say ‘oh!
 If Yvonne has survived all these things, why not me?’
 So I am motivated to come to the school and be the librarian.

 If I did not have books, I do not think that I would be as I am today.
 In school, I used books throughout my whole process of learning.
 Without books I don’t think I would have learned anything and I would not have been qualified to apply for a scholarship.
+After receiving the good news that I am among the successful candidates, I felt blessed and lucky.
+My hardworking in school, using books day and night, day in day out, was finally rewarded.

 At Book Aid International, we are proud to have provided many of the books that helped Yvonne succeed in education and prepare for her scholarship.
 We believe that everyone should have access to books that will enrich, improve and change their lives, whatever their circumstances.
 As part of our Vision 2020: Where Books Change Lives strategy, we hope to increase support to those facing the greatest barriers to reading, such as refugees.
 Find out more or get involved.